Maui wildfire victim died while trying to shield friend’s golden retriever

 Mr Bogar told the Associated Press that he and Trejos had decided to stay behind in an effort to save Mr Bogar’s house as the fires grew on 7 August.
 Although Mr Bogar says that they both eventually decided to flee the following afternoon, only the retired captain made it back.

-Authorities discovered the Trejos’ bones in the backseat of his car lying on top of the remains of Mr Bogar’s three-year-old golden retriever.
+Authorities discovered Trejos’ bones in the backseat of his car lying on top of the remains of Mr Bogar’s three-year-old golden retriever.
 He reportedly died trying to protect the young dog.

 A Costa Rican native, Trejos had made Hawaii his home for over three decades and lived with Mr Bogar and his wife Shannon Weber-Bogar for years.
 The couple said that Trejos would oftentimes be there to help Ms Weber-Bogar with her seizures if her husband wasn’t present.